sdwru/awx-v2/README.md

 This library relies on the [AWX oauth2 client](https://github.com/sdwru/oauth2-awx) for obtaining tokens.

 Ansible AWX uses Oauth 2 for generating access tokens.
 This library assumes a high level of trust between your PHP application and AWX and therefore uses [password grant type](https://oauth.net/2/grant-types/password/) for creating the initial bearer token and refresh token.
 Although this is not ideal, it is the only appropriate type for full time backend api integration currently provided by Ansible Tower / AWX.
-If the developers of Ansible Tower / AWX decide to add [client credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) that would then be more suitable.
+If the developers of Ansible Tower / AWX server decide to add [client credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) that would then be more suitable.
+The AWX oauth2 client already includes support for client-credentials.

 Using password grant requires that AWX be configured with an AWX user consisting of a username and password.
 Once the API user is created in the AWX GUI logged in as admistrator, go to Applications and create a new application with password grant type.
 When that is created it will provide a client ID and client secret.
 Save a record of client secret as it is only shown once and cannot be retrieved ever again.